MDK-Packs/TrustZone/app/AWS/README.md

         - Configuration File: `Board\AVH_MPS3_Corstone-300\fvp_config.txt`
     - start debug session and run

+  > Note: running on fast computers can lead to simulation running to quickly resulting in dropping incoming data packets from the network.
+This will be seen as error messages in the terminal window.
+    Reduce the number of ticks to simulate for each quantum by specifying the following command line option `-Q <n>`, where `<n>` is the number of ticks (default value = 10000).
+    Example: `-Q 10`

 Provisioning data which is stored in TF-M NVM can be saved after target is provisioned and used subsequently without the need to provision the target every time:
   - using command line: